sovrin-foundation/SGF-v3/sbu/docs/gf_info/glossary.md

 ### Remote Metasystem Network

 The system of ledgers under a disparate Root Namespace that may or may not exist under a foreign ToIP Metasystem Governance Framework.

+### Key Recovery
+The process of recovering access to and control of a set of Private Keys—or an entire Wallet—after loss or compromise.
+Key Recovery is a major focus of the emerging DKMS standard for cryptographic key management.
+See also Recovery Key.

+### Recovery Key
+A special Private Key used for purposes of recovering a Wallet after loss or compromise.
+In the DKMS key management protocol, a Recovery Key may be cryptographically sharded for secret sharing among multiple Trustees.

+### Recovery Key Trustee
+A Trustee trusted by another Identity Owner to authorize sharing back a Recovery Key for purposes of restoring a Wallet after loss or compromise.